lsst-dm/dmtn-271/index.rst

 Eventually, we will want direct ``pipetask`` executions to operate the same way as BPS (in this and many other ways), but with all steps handled by a single Python command.
 This may be rolled out well after the batch and prompt-processing variants are, especially if provenance-hostile developer use cases for clobbering and restarting with different versions and configuration prove difficult to reconcile with having a single post-execution graph dataset for each :attr:`~lsst.daf.butler.CollectionType.RUN` collection.

+This technote partially supersedes :cite:`DMTN-205`, which assumes input-output graph provenance would be stored in butler database tables rather than files, but otherwise discusses provenance requirements and queries more completely.
+We now prefer the file approach for three reasons:

+- It is simpler to implement.
+- Provenance changes are much easier.
+- It provides a better separation of concerns between ``daf_butler`` and ``pipe_base``.

+This change does not affect our ability to support provenance queries (and in particular, we can continue to support the full IVOA provenance model).
+But it may limit our ability to use external tooling to *query* the IVOA provenance representation (e.g. of those tools expect a SQL database with a schema that hews closely to that representation).
+It may also add some overheads (involving shallow reads of files that correspond to a full :attr:`~lsst.daf.butler.CollectionType.RUN` collection) to some operations.
+But we expect this to be a worst-case slowdown (and a small one); we have no reason to believe that file-based provenance would be slower in general.

 .. _current-status:

 Current Status